shahzore-qureshi/gpsTracker/README.md

 Android Tracker
 ==========

+*Currently taken down from Play Store due to maintenance.*

 Want to find the location of your phone via sending a secret text message?
 Well, now you can!

 Directions: